AidaDSP/AidaDSP.github.io/howto_sdk_lv2_plugins.md

 .ttl files describe the plugin ports (AudioPort, ControlPort) see Gain.ttl.

-Aida DSP OS is based on moddevices's Mod Duo technology which exposes a web server graphic interface.
+Aida DSP OS is based on Mod Duo's technology from moddevices which exposes a web server graphic interface.
 The server looks for a folder named "modgui" in the plugin directory.
 This "modgui" is a css graphic object which is mapped on the .ttl file.
 The graphic is totally independent from plugin development (i.e. you don't need to start any thread for handling graphic interface when you instantiate the plugin).